PeterFajner/lc_bot/README.md

 - something about clearing channels
 - new logo every day
 - show kattis scores in pinned message - update regularly

+To add functionality, just extend DiscordClient and put your file in /modules.